aws-samples/serverless-patterns/activemq-private-lambda-java-sam/README.md

 # Java AWS Lambda ActiveMQ (in private subnets) consumer, using AWS SAM

-This pattern is an example of a Lambda function written in Java that consumes messages from Amazon MQ (Apache ActiveMQ).
-The pattern demonstrates how a SAM project can be configured to deploy an AWS Lambda function written in Java with an Amazon MQ (Apache ActiveMQ) event trigger.
-The pattern demonstrates how Amazon MQ (Apache ActiveMQ) messages can be parsed in an AWS Lambda function and the parsed content output to an Amazon DynamoDB table.
+This pattern is an example of a Lambda function written in Java that consumes messages from Amazon MQ (Apache ActiveMQ), located in an private subnet.
+The function parses the ActiveMQ messages and stores the results in an Amazon DynamoDB table.
 The pattern provides an AWS CloudFormation template to install and set-up an Amazon MQ (Apache ActiveMQ) cluster inside private subnets in an Amazon VPC.
-The CloudFormation template also installs an Amazon EC2 instance with tools necessary to configure the Amazon MQ (Apache ActiveMQ) cluster to generate Amazon MQ (Apache ActiveMQ) messages and configuration needed by a Java producer that can generate the Amazon MQ (Apache ActiveMQ) messages.
+The CloudFormation template also launches an Amazon EC2 instance with tools necessary to configure the Amazon MQ (Apache ActiveMQ) cluster and generate Amazon MQ (Apache ActiveMQ) messages.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.